tytydraco/yessleep/out/Passenger_29.md

 On that the four of us turned our heads and as if on cue, passenger 29 blinked.
 Collectively we let out a sigh of relief.

-"What's it about flying," Kellan asked.
+"What is it about flying," Kellan asked.
 "That makes people a little nuts?"

 "I don't know," I said.
 "The boredom perhaps?"